Johangalle/Cryptography/README.md

 * [Secure multiparty computation](doc/securemultiparty.md)
 * [Various conversions and Python specifics](doc/various.md)

-If you just want a short overview, look at this summery:
+If you just want a short overview, look at this summary:
 * [A short summary of all scripts](summary.md)